 I received my dog training certification in 2010 with Penn Foster.
 I then began training dogs in my home town of Blacksburg, VA.
 Over time as I gained experience working with dogs of all breeds and ages, I began specializing in behavior modification.
-I've helped hundreds of families train their dogs to work through problematic behaviors including more complicated cases of separation anxiety and fear aggression.
+I've helped thousands of families train their dogs to work through problematic behaviors including more complicated cases of separation anxiety and fear aggression.

 In 2017, I began working alongside a wonderful non-profit group called Friends of Animal Care and Control (FACC) at Montgomery County Animal Shelter.
-I performed dozens of behavior assessments on the dogs in the animal shelter to help determine the best home environments for them.
+I provided dozens of behavior assessments on the dogs in the animal shelter to help determine the best home environments for them.
 I also provided training for staff and volunteers to create a more safe and relaxed environment for both the employees and the dogs.